publicgoods/maturity-rubric/categories.md

 # Categories/Lenses

-The following are candidates for high-level categories or lenses foor product evaluation.
+The following are candidates for high-level categories or lenses for product evaluation.
+The initial list is based on work done by Digital Impact Alliance.
+More details can be found in the https://gitlab.com/dial/digital-global-goods/maturity-rubric repository.

 * Utility and Impact
 * Compliance